sschmid/Entitas/README.md

 # Entitas - The Entity Component System for C# and Unity

 Entitas is a super fast Entity Component System specifically made for C# and Unity.
 Internal caching and blazing fast component access makes it second to none.
-Several design decisions were made to work optimal in a garbage collected environment and go easy on the garbage collector.
+Several design decisions were made to work optimal in a garbage collected environment and to go easy on the garbage collector.
+Entitas comes with an optional code generator which radically reduces the amount of code you have to write and [makes your code read like well written prose.](https://cleancoders.com)

 branch  | tests
 :------:|------